vincer2040/vlib/README.md

 ### String

-A string implementation that is optimzed for small strings
+A string implementation that is optimzed for small strings.
+Max string length for a small string is 23 bytes.
+If it is longer than 23 bytes, it will be allocated on the heap.

 #### Available Operations